San Pedro Citizen Guard

 Is SPCG working with LAPD in any way?

 Yes.
 We notified the LAPD Harbor Division Commander and Councilman Joe Buscaino of Council District 15 in writing of out intent to patrol in San Pedro on December 6, 2015, just 2 days after the inception of SPCG.
 We had initial discussions with Sgt.
 Plows and Sgt.
 Sanchez at LAPD's Harbor Division Community Relations Office in January 2016 about what we would like to see in the way of coordinating SPCG patrols with LAPD patrols along with several other issues.
-Recently we have been working with Captain Espinosa at the Harbor Division Command Center who has helped SPCG integrate our Tip411 resources with the Harbor Patrol division command staff.
+Recently we have been working with Captain Espinosa at the Harbor Division Command Center who has helped SPCG integrate our Tip411 resources with the Harbor Patrol division command staff and has agreed to become our liaison with the LAPD.
 If you have any questions in this regard please call Lee Dworshak at (310) 833-0432.

 Can I use the donations I make to SPCG as a tax write-off?